andrewtratz/deep-see-driving/README.md

 * git clone https://github.com/andrewtratz/deep-see-driving
 * sudo apt-get install tcpdump
 * pip install --pre scapy[basic]
+* pip install picamera
+* pip install -r requirements.txt

 # Capturing data on the Robot

 To capture stereo camera data on the robot, run the capture.py script from the ./Robot subfolder.

-While camera data is being recorded, the LiDAR data should be dumped to .pcap files using the tcpdump command line utility.
+While camera data is being recorded, the user should run tcpdump command line utility simultaneously to write .pcap files to disk.

 # Calibrating the sensors